erwinkramer/synology-nas-bootstrapper/README.md

 1. Provisions `qBittorrent` as a service via port 50777.

 1. Provisions `ibm-mq` as a service via port 1414.
+With listener `DEV.LISTENER.TCP`, channel `DEV.APP.SVRCONN`, queue manager `QM1`, queue `DEV.QUEUE.1` and cert authentication.

 1. Provisions `coreDNS` as a service via port 53 (udp and tcp).